CHECK IT OUT!

 2 onions sliced very thin

-1 bottle red wine or port
+1 bottle red wine or port2 tbs. unsalted butter

 1 shallot minced